almartin82/njschooldata/README.md

 # Coverage
 Anytime a year is passed as a parameter for assessment data, it referrs to the 'end_year' -- ie, the `2014-15` school year is `2015`.

+PARCC data runs from 2015-present and covers grades 3-11 in ELA and grades 3-8 and subjects 'ALG1', 'GEO', 'ALG2' in Math.

 NJASK data runs from 2004-2014, roughly (there were a number of revisions to the assessment program, so grade coverage depends on the year.
 Look at [valid call](https://github.com/almartin82/njschooldata/blob/928992aebb7ab0c4fa0012079611de2a26f73d6a/R/fetch_nj_assess.R#L9) for the gory details.)